 - I worked with a team to implement Writing Workshop across the elementary level.
 Professional development took place throughout 2015-2016, and full-scale implementation began at the start of the 2016-2017 school year with all teachers having about 40 minutes in their schedules dedicated to Writing Workshop.

-- I am working with a team to implement the Fountas & Pinnell Benchmark Assessment System across the elementary level.
+- I worked with a team to implement the Fountas & Pinnell Benchmark Assessment System across the elementary level.
 The data this tool provided resulted in an increased emphasis on Guided Reading.
 Starting with the 2017-2018 school year, all teachers had about 40 minutes in their schedules dedicated to Guided Reading.